 I know a thank you card and chocolates may be a nice gesture but if it was me – I know what I would prefer to receive.
 Interestingly, I must add, that even though MSC have a daily service charge per person and gratuity on purchases, they actively discourage cash-in-hand tipping.

 There is lots more to share about extra options onboard – but that will be another post.
 Hope you found this a helpful introduction to cruise holidays and not too confusing.
-Next post on this new introductory series will be on selecting your cabin/deck and what to consider if you’re going on your first cruise.
-Not all insides are the same – neither do they cost the same.
 Come back to learn more!